Abstract

 reasoning can also help during users' orientation period.
 Hierarchical relations

-can be highlighted so users can get a structured overview about all elements and their relations.
-Another aspect is obtaining information that is implicitly hidden in the data.
+can be highlighted so users can get a structured overview about all elements and

 However, mapping or merging is yet not possible because of the singularity of the

 ontology for literary characters.
-Such operations might become possible if
+Such operations might become possible if further

-further ontologies in this field will become available.
+ontologies in this field will become available.

 In addition, the human user should be focused when testing logic reasoning.
-In order
+In

-the queries given in linguistic approaches [
+similar to the queries given in linguistic approaches [

 Lüngen 2007]: